Letterbook/Letterbook/CONTRIBUTING.md

 1. [Minimum Functionality][minimum-board]
 2. [Single User Preview][preview-board]

 Please look through those boards before opening a new issue.
 But if you don't see an issue for the topic you want to discuss, then feel free to open a new one.
+If you do find an appropriate issue, please leave a comment to start or join the conversation.
+Either **creating or commenting on issues opens up communication**.
+It also allows issues to be assigned to you.
+We do that as a way to keep track of what people are working on, and who we should follow up with if we need to follow up.

 ## Documentation